GHRP-6 5mg

 Scientific Information:

-Growth hormone releasing peptide (GHRP-6) is a synthetic hexapeptide which specifically stimulates secretion of growth hormone (GH) by pituitary somatotrophs.
+Growth hormone-releasing peptide (GHRP-6) is a synthetic hexapeptide that specifically stimulates the secretion of growth hormone (GH) by pituitary somatotrophs.
 The precise intracellular mechanism by which this is achieved has not been deciphered although it is known to involve protein kinase C (PKC) and Ca2+ but to be cAMP-independent.
-We have used cell cultures of human pituitary somatotrophinomas to demonstrate powerful effects of GHRP-6 on membrane phosphatidylinositol (PI) turnover, a second messenger system which leads to activation of PKC and mobilisation of intracellular Ca2+ reserves.
-Incubation of somatotrophinoma cells with GHRP-6 led to a dose-dependent stimulation of rate of PI turnover.
-GH secretion was increased in parallel.
-Effects were discernable after only 15 minutes incubation and rose to a maximum at 2 hours.
-PI turnover was stimulated by GHRP-6 in 8 of 8 tumours examined, effects ranging from 2.1 – 7.9 fold increases.
-Stimulation of GH secretion by GHRP-6 was independent of presence of gsp oncogenes, emphasising the cAMP-independent nature of its effects.
-These results provide evidence that the GH-stimulatory effects of GHRP-6 are achieved through activation of the PI second messenger system and thus support earlier findings that PKC and Ca2+ play central roles in mediating the effects of GHRP-6.
+We have used cell cultures of human pituitary somatotrophinomas to demonstrate the powerful effects of GHRP-6 on membrane phosphatidylinositol (PI) turnover, a second messenger system that leads to activation of PKC and mobilization of intracellular Ca2+ reserves.
+Incubation of somatotrophinoma cells with GHRP-6 led to a dose-dependent stimulation of the rate of PI turnover.

 Research Highlights:

-Based on the potential benefits of the growth hormone releasing peptide (GHRP)-6 on muscle functions, newly synthesized GHRP-6-biotin conjugate was tested on cultured myoblast cells.
-Increased expression of myogenic marker proteins was observed in GHRP-6-biotin conjugate treated cells.
-In addition, increased expression levels of insulin-like growth factor-1 and collagen type I were also noted.
-Furthermore, GHRP-6-biotin conjugate treated cells had increased metabolic activity as indicated by increased concentration of energy metabolites such as ATP, lactate, and increased enzymatic activity of lactate dehydrogenase and creatine kinase.
-Lastly, binding protein analysis suggested few candidate proteins, including desmin, actin, and zinc finger protein 691 as potential targets for GHRP-6-biotin conjugate action.
-These results suggest that the newly synthesized GHRP-6-biotin conjugate has myogenic stimulating activity through, at least in part, by stimulating collagen type I synthesis and several key proteins.
-Practical application of GHRP-6-biotin conjugate could be used for improving muscle conditions.
+Based on the potential benefits of the growth hormone-releasing peptide (GHRP)-6 on muscle function, researchers tested the newly synthesized GHRP-6-biotin conjugate on cultured myoblast cells.
+They observed increased expression of myogenic marker proteins in the GHRP-6-biotin conjugate-treated cells.
+Additionally, the cells showed higher levels of insulin-like growth factor-1 and collagen type I. The GHRP-6-biotin conjugate also boosted metabolic activity, indicated by increased concentrations of energy metabolites like ATP and lactate, along with higher enzymatic activity of lactate dehydrogenase and creatine kinase.
+Binding protein analysis revealed potential targets for the GHRP-6-biotin conjugate’s action, including desmin, actin, and zinc finger protein 691.
+These results suggest that the newly synthesized GHRP-6-biotin conjugate stimulates myogenic activity, at least partially by promoting collagen type I synthesis and other key proteins.
+The practical application of GHRP-6-biotin conjugate could improve muscle conditions.

 References: